pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

  [Python packaging resources](https://www.pyopensci.org/python-package-guide/) and [tutorials](https://www.pyopensci.org/python-package-guide/tutorials/intro.html).
 High quality learning resources also require maintenance and review.
-As such we always need a mixture of packaging experts and those newer to packaging to catch errors and points of confusion.
+As such, we always need a mixture of packaging experts and those newer to packaging to help catch errors and identify points of confusion.

 As the Executive Director and Founder of pyOpenSci, I created most of our pyOpenSci GitHub infrastructure to support our mission.
 While I cherish times